HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 Humidity

 As is typical with many other succulent plants, humidity is not important.
-However, they do like good ventilation, so avoid very tight "airless" corners of your home.
+However, they do like good ventilation, so avoid stagnant or poorly ventilated corners of your home.

 Feeding

 Feed your Haworthia/Haworthiopsis very occasionally and when you do, ensure it's only a weak solution.
 Feeding two or three times a year is plenty.
-Plants that are producing massive numbers of offset around their base might benefit from a little more feed, but still, go easy as they're not big feeders.
+Plants that are producing copious numbers of offsets around their base might benefit from a little more feed, but still, go easy as they're not big feeders.

 Temperature